Magic Kingdom Park

 Adventureland

-Adventureland® feels like a tropical jungle village.
-Thatched roofs, wooden bridges, and dense greenery surround you as soon as you step in.
+Adventureland® feels like a tropical jungle village with thatched roofs, wooden bridges, and dense greenery.
 The rides here lean into exploration and storytelling.

-• Jungle Cruise.® A boat ride with corny jokes from your Skipper and some surprisingly good scenery.
+• Jungle Cruise.® A boat ride with corny jokes from your Skipper, featuring solid scenery.

-• Pirates of the Caribbean.® A classic dark ride through pirate scenes — cool, shaded, and a nice break from the heat.
+• Pirates of the Caribbean.® A classic dark ride through pirate scenes, cool and shaded for a nice break from the heat.

 • The Magic Carpets of Aladdin.
 A spinner ride that works well for younger kids.